wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `allocateDirLine()` either allocates an entry successfully immediately, in which case it returns non-`NULL`, or an eviction must be made, in which case it returns `NULL`, plus an eviction event is scheduled on the old address.
 The current event will just wait in the MSHR (by returning `Stall`) for the completion of the eviction.

+Method `allocateDirLine()` calls `handleDirEviction()` to attempt eviction, and if one can be evicted, `handleDirEviction()` returns `true`, in which case the replacement is also done, and the method returns a pointer to the entry.
+Otherwise, eviction cannot be performed in the current cycle, in which case the method calls `insertEviction()` to add an eviction entry to the MSHR register of the old address (i.e., the current address of the tag entry selected for replacement).
+The eviction entry contains both the old and the new address (i.e., the address contained in the event object).